Diphtheria in Children

 What causes diphtheria in a child?

 Diphtheria bacteria can enter the body through the nose and mouth.
 It can also enter through a break in the skin.
-It is spread by breathing in droplets that contain diphtheria bacteria from an infected person when he or she coughs, sneezes, or laughs.
+It is spread by breathing in droplets that contain diphtheria bacteria from an infected person when they cough, sneeze, or laugh.

 What are the symptoms of diphtheria in a child?